Ambala

 Ambala separates the Ganges river network from the Indus river network and is surrounded by two rivers – Ghaggar and Tangri – to the north and to the south.
 Due to its geographical location, the Ambala district plays an important role in local tourism, being located 47 km south of Chandigarh, 50 km north of Kurukshetra, 148 km southwest of Shimla, 198 km north of New Delhi and 260 km southeast of Amritsar.

 History

 Etymology

-The town is said to derive its name from Amba Rajput who supposedly founded it during the 14th century CE.
-According to another version, it is named after the goddess "Bhawani Amba" whose Temple still exists in Ambala city.
+The town is said to derive its name from Amba Rajput, who supposedly founded it during the 14th century CE.
+According to another version, it is named after the goddess "Bhawani Amba," whose Temple still exists in Ambala city.
 The English spelling Umballa has sometimes been used; this spelling was used by Rudyard Kipling in his 1901 novel Kim.

 Classical era

-Archaeological Surveyor C.J Rodgers found Indo-Parthian Kingdom coins as well as coins of Hunas, Mihirakula and Toramana which indicated that after the disintegration of the Mauryan empire, the area was taken over by Indo-Parthians and later was incorporated in the domain of the Hunas.
+Archaeological surveyor C.J Rodgers found Indo-Parthian Kingdom coins as well as coins of Hunas, Mihirakula, and Toramana, which indicated that after the disintegration of the Mauryan empire, the area was taken over by Indo-Parthians and later incorporated into the domain of the Hunas.

 Late medieval era

-In 1709, Battle of Ambala was fought and Sikhs captured Ambala from Mughals.
-It was under the rule of Gill Jats in the later medieval era (Sikh Empire).
+In 1709, the Battle of Ambala was fought, and the Sikhs captured Ambala from the Mughals.
+It was under the rule of Gill Jats from 1748 to 1825.
+It was also the capital of Nishanwalia Misl.
+For some time, it had been under the rule of Jawahir Singh of Mustafabad, a descendant of Desu Singh Randhawa.